DanielCollins96/My-Modern-Blawg/data/blog/explaining-neural-network.md

 In Summary:

-A multilayer Perceptron can be used for relatively simple tasks in a non neural-network way, i.e. linear regression, logistic regression, and random forrest.
+A multilayer Perceptron can be used for relatively simple tasks in a non neural-network way, i.e. linear regression, logistic regression, and random forest.

 A Convolution Neural Network (CNN) can be used for discovering some internal structures of a dataset.
 This is used prominently in computer vision.